km4ack/hotspot-tools-lite/README.md

 2 - Run hotspot script to check for known SSID’s in range

 3 - Disable the hotspot.
 This will make it like the hotspot feature doesn’t exist on the pi.
 This is something that quite a few people have asked for.
-(Experimental)

-4 - Enable hotspot that has been disabled using #3 (Experimental)
+4 - Enable hotspot that has been disabled using #3

-5 - Change the IP of hotspot & pi DHCP server (Highly experimental)
+5 - Change the IP of hotspot & pi DHCP server (Experimental)

-6 - Add new wifi SSID.
+6 - Manage SSID's.
+Add/Remove SSID's from the system.
 Helpful when in hotspot mode and no previously known SSID’s are in range.

 7 - List Known SSID’s already in the pi.

-8 - Update the hotspot tools app (Experimental)
+8 - Update the hotspot tools app